CONTENTS

 Pronunciation: hah’-dace

 We shall see more vivid detail from the books of Chanoch (Enoch) and the book of 2 Esdras (Ezra) soon.
-Take a look at the video below which summarizes how hell is separated into different sections, separating the sinners from the righteous.
+We will see how hell is separated into different sections, separating the sinners from the righteous.
 This is confirmed and examined in more detail in 2 Esdras.

 What we call hell is actually the lake of fire